tdaykin/tdaykin.github.io/_posts/2023-8-28-robot-summer-enph.md

 <p>and leaves the remainder of the pins free for switches, LEDS, hall-sensors, and anything else.</p>

 <p>For the tape-sensor board, Dhruv made the schematic and Ebi made the PCB layout and soldered it together.
 It uses surface-mount resistors which was needed since the tape sensors sit very low to the ground.
-Here’s a video of it on a servo mount which I made:</p>
+Here’s a video of it on a servo mount which I made using the laser cutter to cut my cad drawings.
+The black star shaped connector push fit into my mount, for easy prototyping:</p>

 <div class="centered-image">
   <img src="{{ site.baseurl }}/assets/image/servermount.gif" alt="servermount.gif">